Particl-Community/academy/docs/install_and_contrib.rst

         **What do I need to consider when translating content?**

-    Try to find out if there’s already a language branch.
-You can find the branches on the upstream repository.
+    1. Try to find out if there’s already a language branch.
+      You can find the `available branches on the upstream repository <https://github.com/Particl-Community/academy/branches/all>`_.
 The person who created it has a fork himself and is then a maintainer if no other person may have been denominated.
 Try to contact them to tackle your tasks as a team.
+Here you can `find all the forks <https://github.com/Particl-Community/academy/network/members>`_.
+If none is there, claim it.

+    2. Claim langID branches like described in the previous answer.

+    3. Publish your progress frequently to your fork repository.
+      Otherwise people willing to contribute to your language will have a hard time what to do and may face work done twice.

+    4. Ensure proofreading.
-    It’s of utmost importance you have people at hand able to proofread your writings in any case.
-Ideally, a Particl unaware person can understand what you have written.
+      In any case, it’s of utmost importance you have people at hand able to proofread your writings.
+Ideally, a Particl unaware person understands what you have written.

 .. container:: toggle